confluentinc/ksql/docs/installation/server-config/security.rst

       $ KSQL_OPTS="-Djavax.net.ssl.trustStore=<path-to-trust-store> -Djavax.net.ssl.trustStorePassword=<store-password>" ksql-server-start <props>

-The exact settings you need depend on what SASL mechanism the Confluent Schema Registry is using is using and how your SSL certificates are signed.
+The exact settings will vary depending on what SASL mechanism the Confluent Schema Registry is using is using and how your SSL certificates are signed.
 For more information, see :ref:`schemaregistry_security`.

 .. _config-security-kafka: